 What Is a 401(k)?

-While there is a limit on how much you can contribute to your 401(k) each year—and in 2025 that amount is $23,500—you can otherwise choose what percentage of your earnings you’d like to divert to your retirement savings.
-The catch-up contribution limit for employees aged 50 and over who participate in 401(k) is $7,500.
+While there is a limit on how much you can contribute to your 401(k) each year—$24,500 in 2026—you can otherwise choose what percentage of your earnings to direct toward retirement savings.
+Employees age 50 and older can make catch-up contributions of up to $8,000, and those ages 60 through 63 are eligible for a higher catch-up limit of $11,250 under current law.

 As you age and your overall financial picture changes, you may need to revisit how much you’re contributing and your investment strategy.
 That said, there are good reasons for checking on your 401(k) to see how it’s progressing.
 As you age and your overall financial picture changes, you may need to revisit how much you’re contributing and your investment strategy.

-Rebalancing your portfolio can go a long way as well.
-Markets change, and you want to ensure that the assets in your portfolio are appropriately allocated to meet your timelines, goals and risk tolerance.
+Markets change, and you want to make sure that the assets in your portfolio are appropriately allocated to meet your timelines, goals and risk tolerance.
 Rebalancing when needed can help you during a market downturn.

-Not checking your 401(k) can do serious damage to your retirement goals.
+Not checking your 401(k) can lead to lower returns, ultimately affecting your retirement goals.
 Looking at your 401(k) regularly will allow you to notice if you need to make tweaks to stay on track.

 How Often Should You Check Your 401(k)?